OKX Friends Issue 03 | Dialogue with Ni Da: From 0 to 1 of Chinese Influencers, Methodology Revealed

 In 2019, we shifted our focus to the Cosmos and Polkadot ecosystems, betting on this track.
 We invested in several Polkadot ecosystem projects and acquired a large amount of Polkadot tokens.
 During this process, I gained a deeper understanding of the blockchain industry.

-By 2021, I realized that small institutions found it challenging to access quality project investment opportunities, so I began to consider a transition.
+By 2021, I realized that small institutions found it difficult to access quality project investment opportunities, so I began to consider a transition.
 Our team held weekly sharing sessions, initially just posting in our friend circles, but later, at a friend's suggestion, we gradually moved the content to public accounts.

-Thus, I embarked on the path of content creation on Twitter.
+Thus, I embarked on the journey of content creation on Twitter.
 As the company scaled down, I devoted more energy to content creation.
 Now, I primarily focus on posting tweets while managing other affairs.

 This is my journey into the Web3 industry and the starting point for sharing content on social media.
 Through continuous learning and sharing, I gradually established my influence in this field.